Tips for Delivering an Accessible Presentation

 But what does “accessible” mean?
 The U.S. Office of Civil Rights and Department of Justice define “accessible” to be when “a person with a disability is afforded the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services as a person without a disability in an equally effective and integrated manner, with substantially equivalent ease of use.
 The person with a disability must be able to obtain the information as fully, equally, and independently as a person without a disability.”

-I created sixteen guidelines that I follow as I develop and deliver my own presentations.
+I created eighteen guidelines that I follow as I develop and deliver my own presentations both on-site and online.
 Although they do not address every potential accessibility issue, they provide a good start for others who wish to make their presentations accessible.

 - Ensure the facility and presentation area is accessible to all potential speakers and participants, including those with mobility impairments.

-- Arrange the room so that everyone has good visibility to the speaker and visuals, including sign language interpreters and real time captioners.
+- Arrange the room so that everyone has good visibility to the speaker and visuals, including sign language interpreters and real time captioning.

-- Consider providing multiple ways to gain knowledge, such as lectures, large/small group discussions, question and answer periods, hands-on activities, handouts, and references to resources.
+- Provide multiple ways to learn, such as lectures, group discussions, question and answer sessions, hands-on activities, handouts, and references to resources.

-- If possible, provide attendees materials ahead of time and in an accessible format (use text-based formats with structured headings and text descriptions of images); also give sign language interpreters and real time captioners materials in advance.
+- Provide attendees materials (ideally, ahead of time) and in an accessible format (e.g., use text-based formats with structured headings and text descriptions of images); also give sign language interpreters and real time captioners materials in advance.

-- Use large, bold fonts and simply designed visuals on uncluttered pages with plain backgrounds.
+- Use large, sans serif, bold fonts and simply designed visuals on uncluttered pages with plain backgrounds.

 - Speak the essential content of visual materials, but avoid reading text word-for-word unless it is a quotation.